Empathy. Beauty. Quality. Follow-through.

 415-318-8634 x105

-After studying at Florida State University on a diving scholarship, Miki pursued a BS in Interior Design before earning a Master of Architecture degree from Georgia Institute of Technology in Atlanta.
-Outside of work, she enjoys creating festive fashion, purposeful ceramics, building furniture, and gardening.
-Most of all, Miki loves exploring cities via bicycle and adventuring in the mountains with her family.
+After landing at Florida State University for a diving scholarship, Miki pursued a BS in Interior Design.
+She then received a Master of Architecture from the Georgia Institute of Technology in Atlanta and immediately relocated to follow her dreams of living and practicing Architecture on the West Coast.
+Outside work, Miki enjoys fashioning festive costumes for her son and bernadoodle pup, creating purposeful ceramics gifts, and learning from home-improvement projects.
+Best of all, Miki loves exploring cities via bicycle, relaxing at a beach hangout, and adventuring in the mountains with her family.

 /